toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 4. **`Login & Registration systems:`** On the Registration and Login pages, display relevant error messages when necessary.

-    > **Login Page:** When a user clicks on the login button, they will be redirected to the login page having the following:
+    > **Login Page:** When a user clicks on the login button, they will be redirected to the login page having the following: ✅✅✅

-    - Email/Password
+    - Email/Password✅✅✅
-    - Google Sign-in
+    - Google Sign-in✅✅✅
-    - A link that will redirect to the registration page
+    - A link that will redirect to the registration page✅✅✅

     <br/>

-    > **Registration Page:**  The Registration page will have the Email/Password form having the following fields:
+    > **Registration Page:**  The Registration page will have the Email/Password form having the following fields:✅✅✅

-    - Name
+    - Name✅✅✅
-    - Email
+    - Email✅✅✅
-    - Password
+    - Password✅✅✅
-    - Photo URL
+    - Photo URL✅✅✅

     <br/>